The Idea Behind The 4 Strike Bike

 When we look at a cyclist cycling on his bike, we notice how easily the bike moves at the rear.
 But at the front the bike is static.
 In order to make fuller use of the bicycle, the handlebars can be combined with a drive system to make a tandem.

 The handlebar contains a patented mechanism that allows upper body ‘pedalling’ and steering to be combined.
 The front drive system also incorporates a steering stabilizing mechanism.
 The crankshaft has a special freewheel system that allows the bike to be cycled with both arms and legs or with the legs alone while getting on and off the bike.
-The handlebar also features a click system that allows the ‘hand-pedals’ to be fixed in their highest position during cycling as in a normal handlebar, transforming this bike back into a regular bike.
+The 4 Strike Bike has also a second handlebar with a brake, a normal handlebar, in a higher position during cycling.
+Transforming this bike back into a regular bike.
 This ordinary bicycle function is the basis of the 4 Strike Bike.

 This modern bicycle is a faster way of transport on the road, and the bike can be adjusted to suit different traffic situations and personal preferences.